Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

 \subsection{Landmarks Subset Selection}

 As mentioned, 468 out of the 543 landmarks provided by the Holistic model correspond to the face alone, potentially introducing redundancy (non-linguistic variation) and noise.
-Based on the premise that appropriate landmark subsets are key to improving recognition accuracy, five strategies for landmark selection are considered in this study: the full set of points (baseline) and four subsets focusing on the most relevant articulators for SLR.
-The landmark (sub)sets are described in the following.
+Based on the premise that appropriate landmark subsets are key to improve recognition, five strategies for landmark selection are considered in this study: the full set of points (baseline) and four subsets focusing on the most relevant articulators for SLR.